 /senders endpoint.
 For full details of this endpoint, please refer to the sender signatures API reference.

 Creating a sender signature should be pretty simple for those familiar with using APIs.
 The full API reference contains all the details.
 Below is a discussion of some important points.

 Sender signatures belong to an account.
 This is different from what you might be used to with sending emails, which belong to an individual server in Postmark.
 To manage your sender signatures, you will need an Account API token.
-Only accessible by the account owner, you can find this on the Account tab of your Postmark account.
+Only accessible by the account owner, you can find this on the API Tokens tab of your Postmark account.
 This token is used as the value for the

 X-Postmark-Account-Token HTTP header.
 This HTTP header should be used as the authentication method for all API requests for the

 /sendersendpoint.
 If there is a problem with authentication, you will get an HTTP response with a status code of 401 (Unauthorized).

 There are only two pieces of information required to create a sender signature.

 FromEmail is the email address that will appear as the From address for emails you send out.
 It needs to be an email address that goes to a mailbox.
 Postmark will send a confirmation email that needs to be confirmed before you can use the sender signature.
 Also, it needs to be a private domain that you have access to.
 This is for two reasons.
 First, Postmark sending emails for a domain you don’t control, like Gmail or Yahoo, can be viewed as email spoofing.
 Yahoo has specifically published policies disallowing third parties to send email from a yahoo.com address.
 Secondly, you will need to modify DNS entries to add SPF and DKIM support, which are highly recommended to increase email deliverability.